TheBigEye/Python-OS/README.md

 - Startup screen
 - Cmd Screen
 - Internet, screen resolution and file options
-- The love of her ._.
+- The love of she ._.